4.4 Pro Forma Adjustments

 -

 Recognize transaction expenses — In a business combination, transaction expenses are expensed as incurred, and the pro forma financial information must reflect this accounting.
-At the 2022 AICPA & CIMA Conference on Current SEC and PCAOB Developments, the SEC staff addressed the treatment of transaction costs in pro forma financial information for a business combination.
-The staff noted that the accounting for such costs depends on (1) which entity incurred them (i.e., the registrant or acquiree), (2) whether they were reflected in the historical financial statement periods presented, and (3) whether they were incurred in periods after the historical financial statement periods presented.For transaction costs applicable to the acquiree, the staff noted the following:-
+Paragraphs 3250.4, 3250.5, and 3250.6 of the FRM address the treatment of transaction costs in pro forma financial information for a business combination.
+Those paragraphs note that the accounting for such costs depends on (1) which entity incurred them (i.e., the registrant or the acquiree), (2) whether they were reflected in the historical financial statement periods presented, and (3) whether they were incurred in periods after the historical financial statement periods presented.For transaction costs applicable to the acquiree, the staff noted the following:

 Transaction expenses reflected in the historical period — Any costs that were reflected in the historical income statement periods presented should remain as presented (i.e., transaction accounting adjustments should not eliminate or move such costs to another period).